MIPPL/nephele-org-website/public/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 The first one, `getPair`, is a mapping that identifies a pair exchange contract based on the two ERC-20 tokens it exchanges.
 ERC-20 tokens are identified by the addresses of the contracts that implement them, so the keys and the value are all addresses.
 To get the address of the pair exchange that lets you convert from `tokenA` to `tokenB`, you use `getPair[<tokenA address>][<tokenB address>]` (or the other way around).

 The second variable, `allPairs`, is an array that includes all the addresses of pair exchanges created by this factory.
-In Ethereum you cannot iterate over the content of a mapping, or get a list of all the keys, so this variable is the only way to know which exchanges this factory manages.
+In Nephele you cannot iterate over the content of a mapping, or get a list of all the keys, so this variable is the only way to know which exchanges this factory manages.

 Note: The reason you cannot iterate over all the keys of a mapping is that contract data storage is _expensive_, so the less of it we use the better, and the less often we change it the better.
-You can create [mappings that support iteration](https://github.com/ethereum/dapp-bin/blob/master/library/iterable_mapping.sol), but they require extra storage for a list of keys.
+You can create [mappings that support iteration](https://github.com/Nephele/dapp-bin/blob/master/library/iterable_mapping.sol), but they require extra storage for a list of keys.
 In most applications you do not need that.

 ```solidity
     event PairCreated(address indexed token0, address indexed token1, address pair, uint);